ScottEansor/hockey-website/README.md

 6. fix error messages for users (ask tim)
 7. add logo and fix nav highlights (think about if u want logo)
 8. change front page photo or change to logo

+steps for Scheduling:

+1. give admin ability to set groups that show up in there profile page
+2. build login page / random password email
+3. build calender
+4. allow admind to create new entries in calender
+5. allow only certain groups to sign up (attached to users login)
+6. dynamically show profile of either admin or signed in person